Synera - Innovations that shape future

 Safari Browser Yes Yes

-• Apple ID does not support passwordless authentication mode.
+• Apple ID does not support passwordless authentication.

 • Works on devices with USB Type-C interface (iPad Mini 6, iPad 11 Pro, etc.).